ec429/kpu_mod/README-kapparay.txt

 Radiation Effects
 -----------------
-Most parts will absorb part of the radiation passing through them, thus generating heat.
+Most parts will absorb part of the radiation passing through them.
 Parts with ModuleKappaRayAbsorber will be much more effective at this, depending on their absorpCoeff.
 (This is useful for shielding).
 Other parts' effective absorpCoeff increases with dry mass, and is further increased by contained resources.
 (So for instance, a full fuel tank - or water tank! - will absorb more than an empty one.)
 Kerbals in command pods and cockpits may suffer radiation sickness, causing immediate death, or may develop cancer, causing delayed death.
 Kerbals on EVA are at even greater risk, as they are completely unshielded.
 The 'dose'